 CompCon is a composition and rhetoric conference dedicated to first-year composition students at UWF.
-Join us Friday, November 17 at the UWF Conference Center from 9-4.
+Check back for information about future conferences.

 Join Us for CompCon

 What Is CompCon?

 CompCon is a student-based conference where first-year composition students at UWF can share and celebrate their writing.
 This year's theme is Process over Product, so join us and explore the writing process and resulting products.